2026 real estate lead management playbook

 A calendar link isn’t a strategy.
 However, it’s a key piece of reducing friction for the lead.
 The goal is to make life easier for them to book an appointment, by offering as few steps as possible.

 You can’t manage what you can’t measure.
-This layer includes dashboards, quality assurance (QA), and admin controls.
-You don’t need perfection here – the goal is visibility.
+This layer includes dashboards, quality assurance (QA), and admin controls (but more on this later).

 Some companies can build their own solutions here, or simply buy from a reputable vendor.
 But when should you do either one?
 Here’s a practical take on when to build vs. when to buy:

-• Buy commodity functions (dialing, calendaring, form capture)
+• Buy when the feature is commodity (dialing, calendaring, form capture).

-A good gut-check: if your stack requires agents to become part-time IT staff, it won’t scale
+A good gut-check: if your “stack” requires agents to become part-time IT, it won’t scale.

 Capture and qualify